sn4k3/UVtools/.github/ISSUE_TEMPLATE/bug_report.md

 ```
 1. Go to "UVtools -> Help -> About"
-2. Click on "Copy information"
+2. Right click on "Copy information" -> "Copy the essential information"
 3. Paste that infomation bellow this line:

 ```